pandemic babies who are now toddlers playing together

 • Trips to the grocery store

-• Local parks (usually there are high traffic park times that can be good for more exposure to other kids – around noon and early evening in our area)
+• Local parks (usually there are high-traffic park times that can be good for more exposure to other kids – around noon and early evening in our area)

 • Quiet coffee shops